Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 \paragraph{Unitary synthesis problems, classes, and reductions.} We begin by giving general definitions for unitary synthesis problems and a number of useful unitary complexity classes, e.g.~$\unitaryBQP$ and $\unitaryPSPACE$.
 We then define a notion of \emph{reductions} between unitary synthesis problems.
 Roughly speaking, we say that a unitary synthesis problem $\usynth{U} = (U_x)_x$ polynomial-time reduces to $\usynth{V} = (V_x)_x$ if an efficient algorithm for implementing $\usynth{V}$ implies an efficient algorithm for implementing $\usynth{U}$.

 Next, we define \emph{distributional} unitary complexity classes that capture the \emph{average case complexity} of solving a unitary synthesis problem.
 Here, the unitary only needs to be implemented on an input state \emph{randomly chosen} from some distribution $\cal{D}$ which is known ahead of time.
-This is the natural generalisation of traditional average-case complexity statements to the unitary setting.
-This notion turns out to be particularly natural in the context of entanglement transformation problems because it is equivalent to implementing the unitary on one half of a fixed larger entangled state $\ket{\psi}$.
+This is a natural generalisation of traditional average-case complexity statements to the unitary setting.
+This notion turns out to be particularly natural in the context of entanglement transformation problems because it is closely related to implementing the unitary on part of an entangled state $\ket{\psi}$.

 The notion of average case complexity turns out to be central to our paper: nearly all of our results are about average-case unitary complexity classes and the average-case complexity of the Uhlmann Transformation Problem.
-Thus the unitary complexity classes we mainly deal with will be $\avgUnitaryBQP$ and $\avgUnitaryPSPACE$, which informally mean sequences of unitaries that can be implemented by time-efficient and space-efficient quantum algorithms, respectively, and where the implementation error is measured with respect to inputs drawn from a fixed distribution over quantum states; see \cref{sec:defs} for details.
+Thus the unitary complexity classes we mainly deal with will be $\avgUnitaryBQP$ and $\avgUnitaryPSPACE$, which informally mean sequences of unitaries that can be implemented by time-efficient and space-efficient quantum algorithms, respectively, and where the implementation error is measured with respect to inputs drawn from a fixed distribution over quantum states.

+See \cref{sec:defs} for details as well as more discussion regarding the choices we made for our definitions.

 \paragraph{Interactive proofs for unitary synthesis.} We then explore models of \emph{interactive proofs} for unitary synthesis problems.
 Roughly speaking, in an interactive proof for a unitary synthesis problem $\usynth U = (U_x)_x$, a polynomial-time verifier receives an instance $x$ and a quantum system $\reg{B}$ as input, and interacts with an all-powerful but untrusted prover to try to apply $U_x$ to system $\reg{B}$.
 As usual in interactive proofs, the main challenge is that the verifier does not trust the prover, so the protocol has to test whether the prover actually behaves as intended.
 We formalize this with the complexity classes $\unitaryQIP$ and $\avgUnitaryQIP$, which capture unitary synthesis problem that can be verifiably implemented in this interactive model.
 This generalizes the interactive state synthesis model studied by~\cite{rosenthal2022interactive,metger2023stateqip}.\footnote{The class $\unitaryQIP$ was also briefly discussed informally by Rosenthal and Yuen~\cite{rosenthal2022interactive}.} The primary difference between the state synthesis and unitary synthesis models is that in the former, the verifier starts with a fixed input state (say, the all zeroes state), while in the latter the verifier receives a quantum system $\reg{B}$ in an unknown state that has to be transformed by $U_x$.
 See \cref{sec:protocols} for more details.